wreeves0/Car-Connect/README.md

 ~~~
 Required Fields:

-First Name: The first name of the customer.
+-First Name: The first name of the customer.
-Last Name: The last name of the customer.
+-Last Name: The last name of the customer.
-Address: The address of the customer.
+-Address: The address of the customer.
-Phone Number: The phone number of the customer.
+-Phone Number: The phone number of the customer.

 ---